Big Reactions To Cancellations

 SWYS: “Chocolate is your favorite.
 You would love it if you got to see your friends, run in that race, and then eat chocolate cake.
 That would be such a fun party!
 A great way to say goodbye to your friends.”

-Child: "Yeah...maybe I will be able to see them this summer.
-And then we could..."
+Child: “Yeah… maybe I will be able to see them this summer.
+And then we could…”

-When a child's wants are validated, they feel heard, understood, and know that you care about what's important to them.
+When a child’s wants are validated, they feel heard, understood, and know that you care about what’s important to them.
 Often this kind of validation is enough to help kids inch toward adapting in the now and look for new possibilities in the future, like imagining a time this summer when they can see their friends again.
-In addition to helping them handle disappointment, envisioning their wishes coming true in the future can help them wait.

 Validate yourself, too.

-Your child is likely not the only one experiencing grief right now.
-Luckily, you can use this same approach with yourself—validating your experience of loss and granting your own wishes in fantasy.
 Just make sure to use 2nd person pronouns, so that it feels like an external validation of your feelings.
 For example, try saying this out loud to yourself:

-If you nodded, it's a sign that you are grieving as well.
-So this is your cue to give yourself, and your children, some extra compassion as you all work through your multi-faceted grief during this incredibly unusual and unpredictable time.
-You can validate each others' wants and help grant each others' wishes in fantasy.
-Maybe you can even make the chocolate cake part come true now. 😉
+If you nodded, it’s a sign that you are grieving as well.
+So this is your cue to give yourself and your child some extra compassion as you work through your grief.

 You can find out more about our simple 3-part coaching approach in our book, SAY WHAT YOU SEE® for Parents and Teachers.
 You can buy it here, or if you just can’t wait, you can read it online here for free!